 Regardless of how much sleep you're actually getting, a baby monitor can be useful for new parents, particularly if you live in a two-storey house or if you're in another room while they're sleeping – or not sleeping, as the case may be.
 (Just remember that safe sleep guidelines recommend having your baby in your bedroom for the first six to 12 months.)

-If you're going to buy one, though, don't just go out and pick up any old thing: they're not all created equal.
-Our expert testers have put 56 baby monitors through their paces to help exhausted new parents and parents-to-be make the right choice.
+If you're going to buy one, though, don't just go out and pick up any old thing: our testing shows they're not all created equal.
+CHOICE expert testers have put 54 baby monitors through their paces to help exhausted new parents and parents-to-be make the right choice.

 Here are the three monitors that rated lowest in our tests.